corkami/pics/binary/README.md

 ## Images
 - <a href="PNG.png">Png - Portable Network graphics (1996)</a>
+  - <a href="pngplus.png">Png Plus: a PNG with OLE chunks, by Microsoft Picture It!</a>
 - <a href="JPG.png">Jpeg (JFIF) - Joint Photographic Experts Group - File Interchange Format (1992)</a>
 - <a href="dicom.png">Dicom - Digital Imaging and Communications in Medicine (1985)</a>
 - <a href="psd.png">Psd - PhotoShop Document (1990)</a>